tlorusso/traveltime/README.md

 ```

-The `get_traveltime` function allows to easily retrieve traveltime-isochrones via the Traveltime-API.
+The `traveltime_map` function allows to easily retrieve traveltime-isochrones via the Traveltime-API.

 ### querying the Traveltime-API with get_traveltime